 Two-Part Class:

-Monday, June 9 ~ 6pm to 8pm
+Monday, October 13 ~ 6pm to 8pm

-Monday, June 16 ~ 6pm to 8pm
+Monday, October 20 ~ 6pm to 8pm

-Return for Part Two on Monday, June 16, when you’ll bring your starter back to class to check its progress and share your starter stories.
-We’ll observe the “pull and fold” method of working with sourdough dough and dive into all your questions.
-You’ll also receive a collection of favorite recipes from the instructors, including sourdough chocolate chip cookies, English muffins, crackers, and baguettes.
-You’ll leave feeling confident, inspired, and ready to start baking at home!
+Return on Monday, October 20, for Part Two, when you’ll bring your starter back to check its progress and share your starter stories.
+We’ll observe the “pull and fold” method for working with sourdough dough and answer all your questions.
+You’ll go home with a collection of favorite recipes from the instructors, including sourdough chocolate chip cookies, English muffins, crackers, and baguettes.

 Community Instructors: Jan Szalkowski and Wendy Steusloff

-Cooking for Your Health: Kichari & Raita
+Cooking for Your Health: Sustain Your Brain

-Wednesday, June 18 ~ 3pm to 5pm
+Wednesday, October 29 ~ 3pm to 5pm

 Community Instructor: Humaira Lateef, M.D.
 FAAFP, CCMS